-Dilshad Dayani is a mother, educator, author, leadership trainer, feminist activist, and a broadcast journalist.
+Dilshad Dayani is an educator, author, leadership trainer, feminist activist, and a broadcast journalist.

-She is also the founding president of “World Women Global Council,” a global platform to empower women by engaging men who facilitate the power of change.
-A unique model of advocacy fuelled by action allowed women to become mentors, leaders, and builders of viable support system that focus on education, leadership, and economic empowerment.
+She is a faculty of Strategic Communication and Negotiation to Enterprise Risk Management professionals at the Columbia University.
+She is also the founding president of “World Women Global Council,” and Lead 2 Empower a global platform to empower women by engaging men and facilitate the power of change.
+It’s unique model of advocacy fuelled by a viable support system which focuses on education, leadership, and economic empowerment.

-Thus, traditional media technology was used as a tool of mass education to address cultural mobility challenges with resource mobilization and communication tools.
-She won awards from the South Asian stations.
-Her accolades range from media to academia.
+She has won several awards from media to academia.
 She was honored with the prestigious award for “Outstanding Mentor in Texas” by Women’s International Network, for her untiring efforts as an advocate, community leader, and broadcast journalist for minorities.

 Dilshad is also the founder of the Lead 2 Empower institute: an impact driven content management body to support sustainable leadership, gender equity, and global diversity.
 She works with academia corporations and civil societies to develop and deliver training programs and seminars in order to bring the best experiential learning outcomes.
 Her Youth Initiative for Women Leadership program continues to empower girl’s leadership and STEM program both here in the US, and in developing regions like India.

 Dilshad holds a Master’s degree in educational leadership from Columbia University and a Doctorate from Northcentral University.
 She plans to teach Gender Equity in Communication and Business at George Town University this summer.
-(2016) Dilshad lives with her husband and two adorable sons in New York.
+(2016) Dilshad lives with her husband and two adorable sons in NYC.